-After the switch has been in the upper position for a very long time, it is back to lower position see the figure above.
-The time t = 0 is taken as the time at which the switch was move to the down position.
+After the switch has been in the upper position for a very long time, it is back to lower position see fig. the time t = 0 is taken as the time at which the switch was move to the down position.

-The initial condition is that of q(0) = cv.
+The initial condition is that of q(0) = Cv from the diagram, it is seen that the current is discharging the capacitor, so that